MicrosoftDocs/microsoft-salescopilot-docs/articles/convert-trial-prod.md

 ---
-title: Convert the Copilot for Sales environment from Trial to Production
+title: Convert the sales environment from Trial to Production
-description: Learn how to convert the Copilot for Sales environment from Trial to Production. ms.date: 09/24/2025 ms.topic: how-to ms.service: microsoft-sales-copilot
+description: Learn how to convert the sales environment from Trial to Production. ms.date: 09/24/2025 ms.topic: how-to ms.service: microsoft-sales-copilot